 Oh, you don't use Firefox or Google Chrome?
 Next up is Apple's Safari browser.

 How to clear your cache on Safari

-Lastly, users can quickly get rid of all the data stored into the Safari browser by clicking into Safari in the top left corner.
-From there, click Reset Safari… and then check off each item you'd like to eliminate.
+Step 4: To quickly get rid of all the data stored into the Safari browser, click into Safari in the top left corner and hit Reset Safari… and then check off each item you'd like to eliminate.

 You're all set!
 Your cache should now be gone.
 If you aren't seeing huge performance gains, don't sweat it.
 You've definitely helped your computer out in a few meaningful ways.
 The first thing you should notice is that the sites that used to crashed your browser or slowed it down to a crawl will work better now.
 Also, clearing out the cache from webpages you don't visit frequently puts some precious hard drive space back in your hands, which can be used for extra music, games or movies.